elenaAeternanox/itfinland_project/README.md

 ___

-## The project is prepared with technologies:
+## The project is done with the following technologies:

 <p  align="center"